abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

 Installing PHP-FPM
 ------------------

-Note: install PHP >= 5.6, ownCloud doesn't play well with PHP-FPM 5.5.9.
+* Note: Install PHP >= 5.6, ownCloud doesn't play well with PHP-FPM 5.5.9.
+* Note: At the time of writing PHP 7 isn't there yet, but it soon will be.
+Apparently [ownCloud does support](https://github.com/owncloud/core/issues/16641) PHP 7.

 You also need to install PHP-FPM before you can actually install ownCloud.